 Wild vs. Farmed Raised Salmon

-Why the debate of farmed vs. wild?
+So if fish is so healthy, why the debate of farmed vs. wild?
 Wouldn’t it all be the same?
 More than 80% of the fresh salmon eaten in the U.S. is farmed, so it should be a healthy option.
 Unfortunately this is not the case.
 Although both farmed and wild fish (in this case we will refer to the salmon studies) contain Omega 3’s, wild fish provided much more usable Omega 3 (33% more).
 The reason for this discrepancy is that both Omega 3 and Omega 6 use the same enzymes for conversion into usable form.
 So when a food has high levels of Omega 6 (pro-inflammatory agents), as farmed salmon does, they use up the available conversion enzymes to produce pro-inflammatory agents, while preventing the usable form of Omega 3 to be produced.
 Yikes.

 Farm-raised salmon also has much higher fat content than wild fish.
 Why?
 Because wild fish swim more.
 Simple as that.
 Farmed fish get big and fat because they are marine couch potatoes.